 ||512 MB DDR2

-I have collected a few Raspberry Pi's in my time, and with the release of the latest version, 4B, I have been truly impressed with it's abilities.
+I have collected a few Raspberry Pi's in my time, and with the release of the latest version, 4B, I have been truly impressed with its abilities.
 As you can see from the table able, there are some obvious differences between each version, but I want to cover my experience across the versions.

-I started out back in 2004 pre-ordering the RPi1B from RS Components, and there was really no ETA, but I knew it would be coming some day.
+I started out back in 2004 pre-ordering the RPi1B from RS Components, and there was really no ETA, but I knew it would be coming someday.
 The Raspberry Pi was developed to provide a development system at a really low cost to schools and was a huge hit, and then quickly become popular with hobbyist and developers such as myself.
-So it took a while to fill all the orders and catch up with pre-orders.
+So, it took a while to fill all the orders and catch up with pre-orders.
 I got an email in 2012 saying that I was in the next batch of pre-orders that was going to be filled.
 I was stoked.
 I had ordered through two places thinking I could get one earlier but I ended up getting them both around the same time.

 I remember getting started with the 1B was a bit difficult for setting a serial port for debugging and coding.
-I played around with the Python and the multimedia home system mainly, but moved to trying out the Retro Pie once I found an article about it.
-Basically with a RPi1B (at the time) you could create a Nintendo, Sega, Atari, and many more consoles on one device and play all the games you grew up with.
-That was appealed to me greatly for many reasons; however the results were less than I expected.
+I played around with the Python and the multimedia home system mainly but moved to trying out the Retro Pie once I found an article about it.
+Basically, with a RPi1B (at the time) you could create a Nintendo, Sega, Atari, and many more consoles on one device and play all the games you grew up with.
+That was appealed to me greatly for many reasons; however, the results were less than I expected.

-Much like any thing else, the newer versions made getting started easier and the Rpi was more powerful.
+Much like anything else, the newer versions made getting started easier and the Rpi was more powerful.
 After such an interest in the Retro Pie, I ended up going with the Retro Pie for my 3B+ and didn't really get much further than that project because it was such a hit.
 Bringing retro gaming to the house was a great hit with both the lady and myself.
 I have since purchased a book that helps with a handful of other projects using the 3B+ but I needed to get another one because I wasn't about to take down my Retro Pie so it has been unchanged until 2019.

 The 4B came out July 2019, and I finally got my hands on one by the end of September.
 The 4GB version was back ordered and that was the one I wanted to start out with.
-The Retro Pie project doesn't have a official version available for the 4B yet, but I'm sure it will be out soon.
-I did however, get my hands on a version that works with the 4B from SBCGaming; I found the link from an article that electromaker made.
+The Retro Pie project doesn't have an official version available for the 4B yet, but I'm sure it will be out soon.
+I did, however, get my hands on a version that works with the 4B from SBCGaming; I found the link from an article that electromaker made.
 The article has an old IMG that didn't work as the article stated, but once I found the creators site, I found the Beta 5 version that I am running now.
 I can play all the games that the 3B+ couldn't play and obviously the games it did just better.
 I had wanted to create a arcade cabinet that ran a Rpi, and I found the version of Pi Im going to use.
 The improvement from the 3B+ to the 4B is really understated by a saying it's an upgrade; the sound and video looks epic in comparison.
 There is a whole host of games I can play now, that the 3B+ just couldn't pull off, like Gran Turismo, Ehrgeiz, and Wu Tang.
 Playing the PS games took me back to the countless hours spending playing them with great satisfaction.
 The 3B+ wasn't able to create the video and sound to my liking before, but the 4B was able to do it all.
 I tested N64 Mario Cart, and the lady and I will have the battle night we wanted to have in the near future.

 As gaming consoles go, I have had the PS1, PS2, and PS3.
 I have lost my PS1 and PS2 over the years, and I have looked into getting them back into the fold; I found that it should take about $150 + games.
 At that point I can leave the RPi4 for Mame (arcade version) games in the stand-up cabinet.
 Either way, the RPi4 is where it's at if you want to create a retro game console or gaming cabinet.